About Julia Kyambi

 My current season

 This is a quieter, more inward season.
-Menopause, chronic illness, and the shedding of outdated coping strategies have brought me into deeper simplicity, listening, and truth.
+Menopause, chronic illness, and the shedding of outdated coping strategies have brought me into even deeper simplicity, listening, and truth.

 This season has strengthened the core of my work and distilled my role into its essence: a grounded space-holder and attuned guide who supports your inner work with unwavering presence — and holding complexity without rushing it.